nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] show line numbers in error messages and warnings
+- [ ] eventually, add better type inference for array elements
 - [ ] add compile-time array bounds check for known index operations
 - [ ] add warnings for casting references to different-sized types
 - [ ] differentiate between dereference used to assign and dereference used to get a value
-- [ ] add warnings for unreachable code after return statements
 - [ ] implement tuples
 - [ ] main function
 - [ ] lifetimes?